HEPData/hepdata_lib/docs/usage.rst

 Adding a plot thumb nail to a table
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-HEPData supports the addition of thumb nail images to each table.
+HEPData supports the addition of thumbnail images to each table.
 This makes it easier for the consumer of your entry to find what they are looking for, since they can simply look for the table that has the thumb nail of the plot they are interested in.
 If you have the full-size plot available on your drive, you can add it to your entry very easily:

 ::